 Allowance for doubtful accounts: The Company reviews its credit sales and determines the balance for the allowance for doubtful accounts.
+The Company has determined that no allowance for doubtful accounts is required as of September 30, 2017.

+Allowance for inventory obsolescence: The Company reviewed the recoverable amount of its inventory for the quarter ended September 30, 2017; the Company incurred a write-down of \$10,313 which was included in the cost of revenue.
+For additional information regarding the devices and appliances write-down see Note 4, "COST OF DEVICES SOLD" of these financial statements.

-The Company has determined that no allowance for doubtful accounts is required as of March 31, 2017.
-Allowance for inventory obsolescence: The Company reviewed the recoverable amount of its inventory.
-The Company determined that there are adequate sales to support no provisions as of March 31, 2017.
-Useful lives of property, furniture and equipment: The Company reviews the estimated useful lives of property, furniture and equipment at the end of each reporting period.
+Useful lives of property, plant and equipment: The Company reviews the estimated useful lives of property, plant and equipment at the end of each reporting period.
 During the current period the useful lives were considered reasonable.

+2017 | Route1 Third Quarter Interim Condensed Consolidated Financial Statements

+Useful lives of property, furniture and equipment:

+The Company reviews the estimated useful lives of property, furniture and equipment at the end of each reporting period.
+During the current period the useful lives were considered reasonable.

-Valuation of deferred tax assets: The Company estimates the probability that taxable profits will be available to be offset against deductible temporary differences and thus give rise to deferred tax assets.
-The Company has reviewed the expected profitability and determined that a deferred tax asset should be recognized at March 31, 2017, as it is probable that the asset will be utilized.
-See Note 16 to these financial statements, "INCOME TAXES" .
-Valuation of warrants and stock-based compensation: The Company estimates the fair value of shares based compensation issued for goods or services based on the Black-Scholes Option Pricing Model for warrants and share options with a service condition.
-The Company has judged that the fair value of the services could not be determined; therefore the fair value of the shares, share options and warrants was used in the measurement of the transactions.
-These methods of valuation were applied to the equity transactions during the period (Note 7, "SHARE CAPITAL, OPTIONS AND CONTRIBUTED SURPLUS").
+Valuation of deferred tax asset:

+The Company estimates the probability that taxable profits will be available to be offset against deductible temporary differences and thus give rise to a deferred tax asset.
+The Company has reviewed the expected profitability and determined that a deferred tax asset should be recognized at September 30, 2017, as it is probable that the asset will be utilized.
+See Note 17 to these financial statements, "INCOME TAXES".

+Valuation of warrants and stock-based compensation:

+The Company estimates the fair value of shares based compensation issued for goods or services based on the Black-Scholes Option Pricing Model for warrants and share options with a service condition.
+The Company has judged that the fair value of the services could not be determined: therefore the fair value of the shares. share options and warrants was used in the measurement of the transactions.
+These methods of valuation were applied to the equity transactions during the period (Note 8, "SHARE CAPITAL, OPTIONS AND CONTRIBUTED SURPLUS").

 Recognition of SR&ED tax credits/Government grants: The Company estimates SR&ED credits based on historical and forward looking analysis.
 SR&ED credits are estimated and recognized rateably throughout the year based on management's expectation of projects undertaken for the current year that will comply with the conditions attaching to them.
-Similarly, government grants, recorded as other revenue, are recognized when all conditions have been met, the grant has been
+Similarly, government grants, recorded as other revenue, are recognized when all conditions have been met, the grant has been earned and the grant is non-refundable.